-The PhD offers a master's along the way, as well as the option to declare a concentration in some of the most exciting growth areas of psychology:
+Students also have the option to declare a concentration in some of the most exciting growth areas of psychology:

 - Forensic Psychology

 - Health Psychology

 - Neuropsychology

 - Social Justice and Diversity

 The program is designed to prepare students from diverse backgrounds to achieve entry-level knowledge and competencies required for health service psychologists who will be generalists.
 More specifically, the PhD program's general aims are graduating students who (1) produce empirical and scholarly research that advances knowledge in the field and (2) deliver evidence-based practice as health-service psychologists.
 Academic coursework, clinical training, and research experiences are integrated at each stage of the student's development within an ethical and culturally-sensitive context.